 - Enroll in coursework suited to the MSPQC program in consultation with the faculty advisor

 - Maintain an overall graduate GPA of 3.0 or above according to the Graduate School GPA requirement: https://grad.wisc.edu/documents/gpa-requirement/

 The Graduate School policy indicates the minimum enrollment requirements each semester: https://grad.wisc.edu/documents/enrollment-requirements/

 The coursework is individualized for each student depending on undergraduate preparation and background.
 Students will work with the faculty advisor to determine the appropriate coursework each semester and to develop a full MSPQC degree plan of study.
-The following categories describe the various types of courses in the MSPQC program: required, or, electives, and directed study.
+The following categories describe the various types of courses in the MSPQC program: required, required electives, electives, and directed study.

 - Required: all MSPQC students must take these courses while in the program.
 They are offered during separate semesters to allow students to take one required course each semester.
 The required courses should be taken in the following order.

 - Physics 701: Graduate Introductory Seminar (1 credit-Fall)

 - Physics 709: Introduction to Quantum Computing (3 credits-Fall)